Women are much more sensitive about their weight than men on college.

 It's Rush Limbaugh Talent on loan from a god.

-The drive-by media, if the generic ballot poll shows Democrats doing well, then they run with it.
+The drive-by media, if the generic ballot poll shows Democrats doing well, then hey, run with it.

 They go back and forth.

-They write track wrong, they keep they keep harping that on that.
+The right track, they keep harping on that.

 But this poll story from National Review Online has an interesting statistic in it.